Anterior cruciate ligament tear/ bucket handle tear of the posterior horn medial meniscus

 The posterior horn is always bigger than the anterior horn.
 If the meniscus demonstrates abnormal shape, that may be interpreted as a meniscal tear or you should ask about the history of partial meniscectomy.

-Bucket handle tear is a displaced horizontal tear.
+Bucket handle tear is a displaced longitudinal tear.
 On coronal images, if there are more than two structures in the intercondylar notch: the anterior and posterior cruciate ligament, that will be a displaced meniscal fragment.